HeatherRemacle/exchangelabops/plays/play4.md

 -	Identify dependencies

 ### Step 2: Develop Your Conceptual Architecture
-- Document the overarching view of the system and placement of technical functions (e.g. use ArchiMate to visualize relationships)
+- Document the overarching view of the system and placement of technical functions (e.g. use modeling tools to visualize relationships)
 - Whiteboard relationships between components and the data model

 ### Step 3: Adhere to Modern Application Principles